victornswd/nvim/README.md

 | `<Space>t`               | open diagnostics list            |
 | `<Tab>`/`<Shift><Tab>`   | navigate autocomplete            |
 | `<Space>y`/`<Space>p`    | copy-paste to global clipboard   |

+## Troubleshooting

+**Installation failed**
+If the installation failed you can just open nvim with `nvim -u install.lua` and just run `:PackerSync` manually.
+This can also be ran if you currently have a Packer based config and don't want to manually delete the plugin folder.